 He started his tenure with the Swarm in December 2010 while the team was in Minnesota.
 Ritzer began as an Account Executive and was promoted to Senior Account Executive following the 2011 season.
 He then spent the 2012 and 2013 seasons as the Manager of Ticket Sales, before being promoted to Director of Ticket Sales prior to the 2014 season.
-Following the 2014 season Ritzer took on the title of Director of Business Operations and held that role during the team’s relocation and launch in Georgia in July of 2015.
+Following the 2014 season Ritzer took on the role of Director of Business Operations and held that position during the team’s relocation to Georgia in July of 2015.

 The organization set team records at its inaugural home game in Georgia on January 9, 2016.
-Over 9,000 fans attended the first-ever Swarm home game at Infinite Energy Arena, and numerous ticket sales records were achieved that game.
+Over 9,000 fans attended the first-ever Swarm home game at Infinite Energy Arena (now Gas South Arena), and numerous ticket sales records were achieved that game.
 Those records include overall ticket revenue for a single game and most group tickets sold for a single game.

 Ritzer and the organization have witnessed unprecedented growth since arriving in Georgia.
 Since their arrival they have witnessed increases in the following categories: attendance (63%), season tickets (137%), group tickets (40%), and revenue (53%).